MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

     HRESULT remove_FaviconChanged(
         [in] EventRegistrationToken token);

-    /// Get the current Uri of the favicon.
+    /// Get the current Uri of the favicon as a string.
     /// If value is null, the `HRESULT` `E_POINTER`, otherwise it is `S_OK`.
     /// If a page has no favicon then value is an empty string.
     [propget] HRESULT FaviconUri([out, retval] LPWSTR* value);